rse/unix-under-windows/README.md

 ## Install Windows Subsystem for Linux (WSL)

 1. **Ensure Windows 10 Professional/Enterprise, 64 Bit, Version &ge; 18.09**:<br/>
-   Ensure you are running Windows 10 Professional or Windows 10 Enterprise in 64-bit mode and in Version 1809 (October 2018), 1903 (April 2019), 1909 (November 2019) or newer.
+   Ensure you are running at least Windows 10 Professional or Windows 10 Enterprise in 64-bit mode and in Version 1809 (October 2018), 1903 (April 2019), 1909 (November 2019) or newer.